Sinead Boucher with thein Brunette

 Prior to taking the reins of Stuff, Sinead spent over two decades carving out an illustrious journalism career.
 She was responsible for New Zealand’s largest newsroom in her role as NZ Group Executive Editor, had stints working in London as a journalist for the Financial Times and Reuters, and was Stuff’s very first digital editor.

-As an avid traveller — and regular commuter between Wellington and Auckland — it’s no surprise that Sinead has well and truly mastered our Art of Packing, designed to help you streamline what you carry and how.
+As an avid traveller—and regular commuter between Wellington and Auckland—it’s no surprise that Sinead has well and truly mastered our, designed to help you streamline what you carry and how.
 Below, she tells us why journalism was the perfect training ground for becoming a CEO, what makes a good reporter and why you shouldn’t sweat the small stuff.

 I was always good at English and writing at school, which is what initially made me think of becoming a reporter.
 However, it wasn’t until I was on the job that I realised being a good writer is not the main point of it.
 You must be curious about people, and about the world, before anything else.
 You must be really interested in telling stories of the people you meet.
 Great journalism is not about the journalist, it is about the subject. ( 1 )